sladg/stremio-nzb-addon/README.md

 Usenet is a global distributed discussion system that also serves as a source for binary files and media content.
 To download content from Usenet, you need access to:

-1. **An indexer** – This is a service (like NZBHydra 2) that lets you search for NZB files, which describe the content you want to download.
+1. **An indexer** – This is a service (a multi-indexer like NZBHydra 2 or a standalone indexer like Drunken Slug) that lets you search for NZB files, which describe the content you want to download.
 2. **A provider** – This is a Usenet service (NNTP server) that actually stores and delivers the files.
 You connect to it using the server address, and often a username and password.

 #### Where to get NNTP servers